mbatc/theEngine/README.md

 # theEngine
 A simple DirectX 3D game engine!

-This engine is being written primarily in C++ and uses the Microsoft Foundation Classes (MFC) as a base for the GUI for the engine.
+This engine is being written primarily in C++ and uses the Microsoft Foundation Classes (MFC) as a base for the GUI in the engine.

 Update 2: